389ds/389ds.github.io/docs/389ds/howto/howto-walkthroughmultimasterssl.md

 This command continues to wait for input until you issue a **Control-D** to signal the end of input.
 You should get a message about the user being successfully added.
 If you do not, go back and check your syntax. **Control-C** to return to a prompt.

-### Generate SSL certs
+### Generate TLS/SSL certs

-Skip this section if you're not using SSL.
+Skip this section if you're not using TLS/SSL.

-There are lots of guides out there for generating SSL certs.
+There are lots of guides out there for generating TLS/SSL certs.
 I will not detail the entire process here but rather the important and relevant information for use with Fedora DS.
 FDS uses the pkcs12 format.

 Once you have your .crt and .key files for your server and for your CA you can continue below with the following commands.
 I suggest creating a directory in /tmp to store your cert files during the installation process.